melektron/lib_is31fl3236/README.md

 # Disclaimer

-This library (and repo) is not ready and currently under development.
-It will be ready and working in the next couple of days.
+This repository is under construction.
+The most important functionality is already working, but some things might change and more features will be added.
+Also some more documentation and examples will be added in the next couple of days.

 <br><br>